pachyderm/docs/content/2.3.x/reference/supported-releases.md

+---
+# metadata #
-# Pachyderm Supported Releases and Features
+title:  Pachyderm Supported Releases and Features
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 Pachyderm lists the status for each release and feature, so that you can understand expectations for support and stability.